 Suggestions For Explaining Your Art to Viewers

-Q: I want to make sure people understand what my art is about.
+Q: I want people to understand what my art is about.
 The subtler aspects of my work aren't immediately obvious and I want viewers to get my overall intent.
 How can I do this?

-A: A great way to make sure that viewers understand your art is to provide some form of written introduction or explanation at every place where you show and with every piece that you sell.
-It doesn't have to be long, maybe a page or so at the most.
+A: A great way to make sure that viewers understand your art is to provide some form of written introduction or explanation whenever and wherever you show your work and with every piece that you sell.
+It doesn't have to be long, a page or so at the most, but more like a paragraph or two.
 If it gets too lengthy, you risk complicating matters rather than clarifying them.
 A personal explanation from you is best, but you're not always around to explain it, plus the fact that a written one is forever.
 This information might include your standard artist statement, your statement in combination with a brief explanation of the particular work or body of works in question, or unique information customized to each piece.
 Documentation like this not only helps viewers and collectors to understand your artwork in the moment, but also benefits everyone who will come into contact with it for all time.

 Good documentation tends to positively impact the value of your art in several ways.
 From the cognitive standpoint, people can better understand its antecedents, intent and inspirations-- how it came into being.
 From the aesthetic standpoint, you can focus on various characteristics of your work, their relative significances, your process and so on.
 From the financial standpoint, collectors generally pay more for art that they can understand and appreciate on a variety of levels than they pay for art that confuses them, or that they know little or nothing about or have to guess at what it means (assuming they pay for it at all... and they usually don't).
 Remember-- you won't always be around to explain yourself or your art to everyone who sees it, so the better you document it in that regard now, the better for all concerned.